 This is a little account of some memories

-The time before that I met him in a small student room he is living in, already for some years.
-IF Records had just released 'History Is What Was', the first LP by Kapotte Muziek, and this LP is a sort of recollection of the first years as Kapotte Muziek.
+The time before that I met him in a small student room he had been living in for some years.
+IF Records had just released History Is What Was, the first LP by Kapotte Muziek, and this LP is a sort of recollection of the first years as Kapotte Muziek.
 I gave Christian a copy that afternoon, and we listened to the record.
-He says 'I don't remember very much about all of this', and while he doesn't seem to enjoy it, he also doesn't mind hearing it.
+He says, "I don't remember very much about all of this," and while he doesn't seem to enjoy it, he also doesn't mind hearing it.
 He tells me about his work at the casino, which he enjoys: it's night work and pays him lots of money.
-He tells me likes to play chess and is thinking to buy a chess computer.
-The LP however makes him think to buy a four track recorder.
-After that I don't see him again until 1999.
+He tells me he likes to play chess and is thinking about buying a chess computer.
+The LP however makes him think about buying a four-track recorder.
+After that I won't see him again until 1999.

-I first met Christian Nijs during the introduction at the school for teachers in august 1984.
+I first met Christian Nijs during the introduction at the school for teachers in August 1984.
 He and I were enlisted to become teachers in history and geography.
-For some reason we don't stay in Nijmegen during the week long introduction but move to small village, in a small building that is too small for everybody to get a proper sleep.
-I decide to sleep outside as it was beautiful, hot summer.
-Christian joined me, and we get along well.
-He tells me he likes the sort of new wave music I like and he has keen interest in guns and knives.
-In october 1984 I release the first cassette, 'Katacombe Vol. 3', on my own Korm Plastics label.
-Christian sees me xeroxing the covers at the school and buying blank tapes there, and asks me if he can buy one.
+For some reason we didn't stay in Nijmegen during the week long introduction but moved to a small village in a small building that is too small for everybody to get a proper sleep.
+I decide to sleep outside, as it was a beautiful, hot summer.
+Christian joined me (also because it was too crowded inside), and we got along well.
+He tells me he likes the sort of new wave music I like and he has a keen interest in guns and knives.
+In October 1984 I release the first cassette, Katacombe Vol. 3, on my Korm Plastics label.
+Christian sees me Xeroxing the covers at the school and buying blank tapes there, and asks me if he can buy one.
 He's one of the first customers.
-He quite likes the tape and we decide to create music together.
-Christian lived in another student flat, sharing it with several people, who all played music.
-He could easily borrow their instruments and improvises his way on them.
-He records everything on cassettes, which he hands to me, and I do my bit, before releasing them.
-Some of the works released as Kapotte Muziek were entirely his work: 'Rock N Roll' and 'Aircraft' as well as one side of 'Split'.
-Christian likes the idea of cassettes and starts his own label, Disabuse Transmissions, by releasing a C15 called 'Chemical Warfare'.
-The label releases five tapes in total, mainly due to my connections.
+He quite likes the tape and we decide to create some music together.
+Christian lived in another student flat, sharing it with several people who all played music.
+He could easily borrow their instruments and improvises with them.
+He records everything on cassettes, which he hands to me and I do my bit before releasing them.
+Some of the works released as Kapotte Muziek were entirely his work: Rock N Roll and Aircraft as well as one side of our release Split.
+Christian likes the idea of cassettes and starts his own label, Disabuse Transmissions, by releasing a C15 called Chemical Warfare.
+The label releases five tapes total, mainly due to my connections.

 It was Christian's idea to do a live concert, in the house he lived in.
 All the instruments were dragged into his room in the summer time, August 1986, when everybody is gone.
 Only one student is there and witnesses the concert.
-It includes Christian's reading of the 'cultural terrorist manifesto' and lots of noise.
-The softest two minutes of the concert end up on 'History Is What Was'.
+It includes Christian's reading of the 'Cultural Terrorist Manifesto' and lots of noise.
+The quietest two minutes of the concert end up on History Is What Was.

 picture: Michael Sanchez for www.watchuseek.com